 The ballot issues for Election Day 2023 with the highest stakes across U.S. voting

-Voters in five states are taking up ballot measures in the 2023 elections Tuesday, weighing in on issues including abortion, marijuana legalization and abolishing wealth taxes.
+Voters in five states took up ballot measures in the 2023 elections Tuesday, weighing in on issues including abortion, marijuana legalization and abolishing wealth taxes.

-The ballot measures likely to attract the most attention are in Ohio, Texas and Maine.
-Here are the ones to watch.
+Perhaps the most closely watched ballot measure was Ohio's Issue 1, on guaranteeing abortion access to women in the state, and it was projected to pass Tuesday night.

 Ohio Issue 1: Abortion access

-Ohioans will vote on whether to amend Ohio's Constitution to enshrine abortion rights in state law, which appears on the ballot as Issue 1.
+Ohioans voted on whether to amend Ohio's Constitution to enshrine abortion rights in state law, which appears on the ballot as Issue 1.
 A "yes" vote would amend the state Constitution, while a "no" vote would reject the amendment and keep the status quo.
+The measure was projected to pass Tuesday night.

 In Ohio, abortion is legal until 22 weeks, although Ohio's Republican governor, Mike DeWine, signed a bill into law in 2019 that outlaws abortions once embryonic cardiac activity is detected, usually at about six weeks into a pregnancy, without exceptions for rape or incest.
 The new law has been blocked by state courts while litigation continues.

-If the measure wins a simple majority of votes, it will become law 30 days after the election.
+If the final results show the measure won a simple majority of votes, it will become law 30 days after the election.

 Last year, Kansas voters rejected a ballot measure that would have eliminated abortion protections from the state Constitution.